Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 How Long Do DE Filters Last?
 And When Is It Time to Replace Them?

 You’ll know it’s time to replace the grids if the water seems to remain cloudy even when running the filter for a long time and backwashing routinely.
-Another sign of needing to replace the DE filter grids is the appearance of DE in the pool.
+Another sign that you need to replace the DE filter grids is the appearance of DE in the pool.

 If there is a bit of DE shooting out of the return jets, it is a pretty good indicator that there is either a rip in the grids themselves or a crack in the manifold.

 At that point, it is time to inspect the internals of the filter system and replace anything that is no longer working right.
-Since DE filters are very common, it is pretty easy to buy a whole new set of grids, and they aren’t too expensive or difficult to change.
+Since DE filters are very common, buying a whole new set of grids is pretty easy, and they aren’t too expensive or difficult to change.
 For more on replacing them, head to my guide on DE filter grids replacement.
 If you don’t think it’s time to replace them quite yet, you can read my guide on diatomaceous earth pool filter problems to troubleshoot what might be happening.

 If you don’t want to open up the tank, it’s probably time to call in a pro.

 Alright, that’s about it for DE filters.
 Have any questions?
-Drop me a line; always happy to help.
+Drop me a line; I’m always happy to help!

 Scroll to Top